JuanpNeres/terraform-api-gateway-lambda-auth/README.md

    ```

 4. **Customize Variables**
-   - Edit `variables.tf` to set your desired configurations such as region, instance types, and database credentials.
+   - Edit `variables.tf` to set your desired configurations such as region and Lambda function name.

 5. **Initialize Terraform**
    ```bash